Table Of Contents

 Portugal was my favourite country.
 Need more tips to plan your trip to Portugal.
 Check out this Portugal travel guide for some great tips.

-Starting the write-up with Algarve, Portugal:
+Starting the write-up with a 3 day Algarve Itinerary:

 Where is Algarve Portugal?

 So where is Algarve?
 The entire south coast region of continental Portugal is known as Algarve.
 It is a gorgeous coastal region full of magnificent cliffs, stunning beaches, hidden caves all coupled with crystal clear turquoise waters.
 Do you need any more reason to visit Algarve?
 You find some of the best beaches in Europe in this region.

 So why did I choose Algarve?
 I was mesmerised by the photos and just decided to spend few days here.
 Now that was the easy part.
 But then I realised that it was going to be much tougher than that.
 Since it is the entire coastal region, I realised that there are many villages and resorts (150 beaches according to lonely planet) to choose from.
 Since I was travelling solo, I did not want anything too remote.
 But I also wanted some privacy and did not want to stay in a hostel here.